3667 Las Vegas Blvd. S.

 Although certainly not the musical powerhouse she was back in the early 2000s, Britney was the top grossing female entertainer again in 2012, so not only does she have relevancy to an audience of people who were teenagers in 1999 but to young adults who are heading to nightclubs today.
 That those are the same people is what some would call synergy.

 Spears started what was originally billed as a two-year residency at Planet Hollywood, performing at least 50 shows a year through 2017 as a North American exclusive, which means if you want to see her in concert you'll need to either come to Vegas or go to another continent.
-The original run of shows has been such a huge, sold-out success that more have been added and the gig is likely to be extended for another couple of years.
+The production is officially ending with her December 31, 2017 show but there's a really good chance that she's going to open a new residency in a different hotel - more on that as soon as the rumors are confirmed.

 So what about the concert?
 Well, it's exactly what you would expect a Britney Spears concert to be: big, spectacle sized entertainment with lots of complicated staging, special effects, and dancing.
 Two dozen of her songs are covered including the aforementioned mega hits like "Toxic" and "Oops" plus "Circus," "Slave 4U," "Boys," "Crazy," "Work Bitch," "Womanizer," "Scream and Shout," and more.